-The first vendors set up shop here in the mid to late 1880s, and the present-day Italian Market runs along 9th Street from Wharton to Fitzwater streets in Philly’s residential Bella Vista neighborhood.
-Visitors to the market today will experience many of the same sights, sounds, vibrant colors, and most intoxicating of all, the combined aromas of spices, coffee and freshly baked bread.
-There is something for everyone—fresh fruits and vegetables, eggs, fish, seafood, meats, cheeses, pastries, bread, homemade pasta, ice cream, chocolates, spices, coffee, tea.
-Add to that a great variety of restaurants, featuring cheesesteaks, pizza, Mexican, Middle Eastern, French, American, and of course, Italian food.
+Vendors first set up shop at the Italian Market in the mid-to-late 1880s, and today, the spread of stalls, stores, and eateries runs all along Ninth Street in Philadelphia's residential Bella Vista neighborhood.
+A trip here involves all the senses: sights, sounds, vibrant colors, and, most intoxicating of all, the combined aromas of spices, coffee, and just-baked bread.
+Along this stretch, shoppers can find fresh fruits and vegetables, eggs, fish, seafood, meats, cheeses, pastries, homemade pasta, ice cream, chocolates, and tea.
+The 10-block market area also includes a great variety of restaurants.
 Overwhelmed by the choices?
 Stop at the Visitor Center for suggestions.
-The market is open year round.
+The market operates all year round, and in all types of weather.

 Have you been here?
 Share a tip or a photo with fellow travelers.